sevagh/headbang.py/docs/index.md

 The HeadbangBeatTracker first gathers beats using the ConsensusBeatTracker, and then applies post-processing for percussive onset alignment.
 To disable the onset alignment and return the consensus results only, set the parameter `disable_onsets=True`.

-**Percussion is separated** from the input signal with [median-filtering Harmonic-Percussive Source Separation](https://librosa.org/doc/0.8.0/generated/librosa.decompose.hpss.html):
+**Percussion is separated** from the input signal with Harmonic-Percussive Source Separation:

 ![percussive_hpss](percussive_hpss.png)

-**TODO** The parameters that control the HPSS step are `harmonic_frame=16384`, `percussive_frame=256`, `harmonic_margin=2.3`, `percussive_margin=2.3`.
-To be brief, an optimal percussion separation (using pure DSP, not fancy modern machine learning source separation) is achieved doing a first pass with a high frequency resolution, to isolate harmonic, pitched sounds (frame size of 16384), and a second pass with a high time resolution (frame size of 256).
-Further reading at Driedger,  Fitzgerald, Music-Separation-TF.
+The algorithm used is one based on median filtering the spectrogram, originally described in [[9]](#9), and further improved with iterative algorithm in [[10]](#10).
+I use the [librosa implementation](https://librosa.org/doc/0.8.0/generated/librosa.decompose.hpss.html), which has a good visualization of the effect.

+The parameters of the HPSS can be modified (but I don't find it changes the results significantly):
+* `harmonic_frame=16384` (a larger frame size in the first iteration gives us higher frequency resolution which helps separate pitched, harmonic components)
+* `harmonic_margin=2.3` (how strong the separation is)
+* `percussive_frame=256` (a smaller frame size in the second iteration gives us higher time resolution which helps separate short, sharp percussive events)
+* `percussive_margin=2.3`

-**Transients are enhanced** using my [multi-band transient enhancer](https://gitlab.com/sevagh/multiband-transient-shaper), which is an adaptation of the SPL differential envelope transient shaper[[1]](#1).
+**Transients are enhanced** using a differential-envelope transient enhancer adapted from the SPL differential envelope transient shaper[[1]](#1).
 This enhances the percussive attacks and gates sustained/steady-state sounds, making a more sparse "drum hit waveform":

 ![percussive_transient_enhanced](percussive_transient_enhanced.png)

+The parameters for the transient enhancer can be modified, but similar to HPSS, not likely to change your results drastically:
+* `fast_attack_ms=1`
+* `slow_attack_ms=15`
+* `release_ms=20`
+* `power_memory_ms=1`
+* `filter_order=3`

+Reading through one of my previous projects, [multiband-transient-shaper](https://gitlab.com/sevagh/multiband-transient-shaper), or the [SPL design manual](https://spl.audio/wp-content/uploads/transient_designer_2_9946_manual.pdf) should help shed some light on those parameters - or, if you have audio production/recording experience, you may recognize those parameters from dynamic range compressors/expanders/noise gates - but much of it was discovered through trial and error.

-**Onset detection** is performed using a combination of 2 onset detection functions, hfc, and rms (from [Essentia](https://essentia.upf.edu/reference/streaming_OnsetDetection.html)), weighted most heavily on hfc for percussive event detection:
+**Onset detection** is performed using a combination of 2 onset detection functions, HFC[[12]](#12), and RMS[[13]](#13) (from [Essentia](https://essentia.upf.edu/reference/streaming_OnsetDetection.html)), weighted most heavily on HFC for percussive event detection:

 ![percussive_onsets](percussive_onsets.png)

 **Beats are aligned with percussive onsets**, to eliminate predicted beats that don't fall on a percussive attack.
 Beats and onsets that lie within `onset_align_threshold_s=0.07` seconds of each are considered aligned:

 ![input_waveform_beats_onsets_aligned](input_waveform_beats_onsets_aligned.png)

-The value of 0.07 was inspired by mir_eval, which uses a window of 0.07 seconds to consider two beats to be equivalent events (when evaluating beat tracking results of an algorithm vs. the ground truth annotations).
+The value of 0.07 was inspired by [mir_eval](https://github.com/craffel/mir_eval/blob/master/mir_eval/beat.py#L138), which uses a window of 0.07 seconds to consider two beats to be equivalent events (when evaluating beat tracking results of an algorithm vs. the ground truth annotations).

 **Sections with no beats are supplemented with percussive onsets**